tharun52/tharun52/README.md

 - 👋 Hi, I’m Tharun (@tharun52)
 - 👀 I’m interested in learning all sorts of programing since i am a beginner
-- 🌱 I’m currently learning cs50x
+- 🌱 I have completed cs50x and currently doing cs50p
 - 📫 How to reach me:
         #gmail : thetharun52@gmail.com
         #instagram : tharun.52